FoundHealth is created by contributors like you! edit Edit comments Comments

 Melanoma Treatment: Medicine

-Some treatments are used when tumors are present and measurable.
-These treatments tend to focus on the goal of reducing or eliminate tumors that are already present.
+Some melanoma treatments are used when tumors are present and measurable.
+These treatments tend to focus on the goal of reducing or eliminating tumors that are already present.
 Other treatments are used in what is called the "adjuvant" setting, which means that there is no evidence of melanoma tumors in the body.
 These adjuvant treatments focus on the goal of preventing melanoma tumors from forming in the future.

-Stage Treatment Protocol for Melanoma
+Stage Protocol for Melanoma Treatment

 • Stage 0: Surgery alone has a nearly 100% cure rate